sabeersulaiman/mmt-go-test/README.md

-# Repo for INGO-MMT Golang Testing Team Coding Event
+# Repo for INGO-MMT Golang Testing - Team Coding

 Please try to follow the Initial Setup before we start the session so that everyone is able to follow through.